semrush/intergalactic/website/docs/components/link/link-code.md

 title: Example
 ---

-@## Links inside the content
+@## Link inside the content

-By default, the link is `inline-block` and `no-wrap`.
-This means that if it is inserted into the text, no expected result will be obtained.
-In order for the link to be properly wrapped and underlined, set `noWrap=false` and `inline=true`.
+By default, links are displayed as `inline-block` and do not wrap properly within the text.
+To achieve proper wrapping and underlining of links, set `noWrap=false` and `inline=true`.

-You can combine these properties to get the desired effect.

 @example inline

-@## Addon for the link
+@## Link addon

-Addons can be set either by passing the desired tag to the `addonLeft`/`addonRight` property or by rendering the `Link.Addon`/`Link.Text` in the component body.
-The examples below are the same.
+You can add addons to link either by specifying the desired tag in the `addonLeft`/`addonRight` property or by rendering the `Link.Addon`/`Link.Text` in the component body.
+Both methods achieve the same result.

 @example addon

 @## Color links

-Sometimes links need to be colored.
-For example, when they are used as a trigger for a select (when it is no longer valid and painted in the warning color `$orange`).
-Since links are inherited from typography, you can pass `color` to them.
+Links can be colored for specific purposes.
+You can apply a specific color to links by passing the `color` property to them.

 @example color

-@## Ellipsis links with addon
+@## Links with ellipsis

-This have two problem:
+There are two moments you need to consider when using link with addons and ellipsis:

-- ellipsis link inside flex block (You should use hack with `min-width: 0px`)
+- To properly display a link with ellipsis inside a flex block, you need to use a hack with `min-width: 0px`.
-- text `overflow:hidden` moves to vertical `Addon` (wrap content in Flex with vertical align)
+- When the text has an `overflow:hidden` property, it may overlap with a vertical addon.
+To avoid this, wrap the content in a flex container with vertical alignment.

 @example ellipsis

-@## Link accessibility
+@## Accessibility

-If there is no text in the link, it is necessary to add aria-label with a link description
+If a link has no visible text, it is important to add an aria-label attribute with a description of the link for accessibility purposes.

 @example a11y